kura-labs-org/Cohort-4-Final-Project-Guidelines/README.md

 Pitch us on potential ideas for an end-to-end DevOps project.
 Think of topics you’re passionate about, knowledge you’re familiar with, or problems relevant to to industries you’d like to work with.

 - Requirements: Come up with a few project ideas, including a specific app, and potential technologies for each category, as well as some sample code.
 Remember, if you can’t find an app, you can’t start on your project.
-- Deliverable: Choose a specific app to work on and submit a rough draft of systems design brainstorming (could be drawn out on paper at this stage)
+- Deliverable: Choose a specific app to work on.

 DUE DATE: Wednesday, Nov 29th @ 5:00PM EST